wacncontent/CustomizeTool/addCommentOutput/articles/scheduler/scheduler-advanced-complexity.md

 ## How To: Use JSON and REST API for Creating Schedules

-To create a simple schedule using the JSON examples in this article and the Azure Scheduler REST API, [first create a cloud <!-- deleted by customization service](https://msdn.microsoft.com/zh-cn/library/azure/dn528943.aspx) --><!-- keep by customization: begin --> service](https://msdn.microsoft.com/zh-CN/library/azure/dn528943.aspx) <!-- keep by customization: end -->, [then create a job <!-- deleted by customization collection](https://msdn.microsoft.com/zh-cn/library/azure/dn528940.aspx) --><!-- keep by customization: begin --> collection](https://msdn.microsoft.com/zh-CN/library/azure/dn528940.aspx) <!-- keep by customization: end -->, and [finally create a <!-- deleted by customization job](https://msdn.microsoft.com/zh-cn/library/azure/dn528937.aspx) --><!-- keep by customization: begin --> job](https://msdn.microsoft.com/zh-CN/library/azure/dn528937.aspx) <!-- keep by customization: end -->.
+To create a simple schedule using the JSON examples in this article and the Azure Scheduler REST API, [first create a cloud service](https://msdn.microsoft.com/zh-cn/library/azure/dn528943.aspx), [then create a job collection](https://msdn.microsoft.com/zh-cn/library/azure/dn528940.aspx), and [finally create a job](https://msdn.microsoft.com/zh-cn/library/azure/dn528937.aspx).
 When you create a job, you can specify scheduling and recurrence using JSON like the one excerpted below:

 	{
 	    "startTime": "2012-08-04T00:00Z", // optional